 What are Prions?

-Prions are the infectious agents that cause chronic wasting disease (CWD).
-Prions are abnormally folded proteins that are lacking DNA.
-They replicate by causing other proteins that are normally found in the body to re-arrange themselves into a misfolded structure.
-The misfolded proteins accumulate in the brain, eventually leading to neurological clinical signs and deficits.
+Prions are the infectious agents that cause Chronic Wasting Disease (CWD).
+Prions are abnormally folded proteins that lack DNA.
+They replicate by causing other normally folded proteins to rearrange themselves into a misfolded structure.
+The misfolded proteins accumulate in the brain, eventually leading to tissue damage and resulting neurological clinical signs and deficits.

-The prions responsible for CWD concentrate primarily in the brain, spinal column, and lymph nodes of infected animals.
-These prions have also been found, in much lower concentrations, in saliva, urine, feces, blood, and muscle tissue.
+CWD prions concentrate primarily in the brain, spinal column, and lymph nodes of infected animals.
+They have also been found, in much lower concentrations, in various other tissues and fluids.

 Transmission of CWD

 Deer can transmit CWD prions to each other through saliva, urine, and feces.
-This has led to restrictions on the baiting and feeding of deer in many states.
-Whenever deer are congregated, such as at a feed site, there is increased risk of direct (i.e., nose-to-nose) and indirect (i.e., uninfected deer that ingest feed contaminated with infectious saliva or urine left by infected deer) contact.
-Increased direct and indirect contact between healthy and infected deer often amplifies disease transmission within a population of susceptible individuals.
+This has led to restrictions on the feeding and baiting of deer in many states.
+Whenever deer are congregated, such as at a feed or mineral site, there is increased risk of direct (i.e., nose-to-nose) and indirect (i.e., interaction with saliva, urine, or feces contaminated with CWD prions) contact.
+Increased direct and indirect contact between healthy and infected deer may amplify disease transmission within a population of susceptible individuals.

 Prions are very hearty proteins.
-They can be frozen and thawed and still remain infectious.
-In order to destroy a prion it must be denatured to the point that it can no longer cause normal proteins to misfold.
-Sustained heat for several hours at extremely high temperatures (900°F and above) will destroy a prion.
+They can be frozen for extended periods of time and still remain infectious.
+To destroy a prion it must be denatured to the point that it can no longer cause normal proteins to misfold.
+Sustained heat for several hours at extremely high temperatures (900°F and above) will reliably destroy a prion.

 |Prion Disease||Species Affected|